 1 4 Equivale A Quanto

 1/4 Equivale a Quanto?
-A Comprehensive Guide to Fractions and Decimals
+A practical guide to Fractions and Decimals

 Understanding Fractions

 A fraction represents a part of a whole.
 It consists of two parts: the numerator (the top number) and the denominator (the bottom number).
-The numerator indicates how many parts you have, while the denominator indicates how many equal parts the whole is divided into.
-In the fraction 1/4, the numerator is 1 and the denominator is 4.
+Which means in the fraction 1/4, the numerator is 1 and the denominator is 4.
+In real terms, the numerator indicates how many parts you have, while the denominator indicates how many equal parts the whole is divided into.
 This means we have 1 part out of a total of 4 equal parts.

 Converting 1/4 to a Decimal